jyobb/islandora_map_browse/README.md

 	Fields to return from solr - these are shown below the thumbnail on the map popup Default map centre - the center of the world as you know it.
-	Maximum items to render - for safety, returning extra items is not yet handled Clustering model - to be used in the future
+	Maximum items to render - for safety, returning extra items is not yet handled

 Once these are set up you should get a map.
 If not check out the solr document that is returned as ensure that the field names are correct